 - Inform you that you will lose your Medicare benefits unless you sign up for a certain plan

 Before you enroll in a plan, make sure you understand what the plan covers, how it affects your Medicare benefits and other health benefits (like Medicaid or your retiree/union coverage), and whether it covers the drugs you need.
 Contact a plan directly to confirm if it will cover certain services for you, and make sure that you get everything in writing.
 An agent or broker should never pressure you to join a plan.
 If you feel an insurance agent has violated Medicare’s marketing rules, you should save all documents (such as an agent’s business card or marketing materials) or other suspicious information, such as recorded messages, and contact your local Senior Medicare Patrol (SMP).
 Your SMP can help you identify and report marketing violations, as well as other forms of Medicare fraud and abuse.
 To contact your SMP, visit www.smpresource.org or call 877-808-2468.

-Read Next: Can I Purchase a Medigap Policy to Help With Cost-Sharing Gaps if I Switch to Original Medicare During Annual Open Enrollment?
+Read Next: Can I Purchase a Medigap Policy to Help With Cost-Sharing Gaps if I Switch to Original Medicare During the Annual Enrollment Period?